rami-droid/ani-list/README.md

 a CLI tool to help you find anime to watch, intended for use with one of the many anime cli watching programs.
-Since my thing is basically just 2 python files you can download [api.py](https://github.com/rami-droid/ani-list/blob/main/api.py) if you wanna use my jinkan api implementation.
+There's also a database to manage the status of your currently watched anime Since my thing is basically just a few python files you can download [api.py](https://github.com/rami-droid/ani-list/blob/main/api.py) if you wanna use my jinkan api implementation.
 Only requirement is the requests python package.